 Remember, once it’s written and you press send, there is now a paper trail.
 Emotions pass – that’s the good thing about them.
 Don’t sabotage yourself, your career, nor your reputation by letting your anger get the best of you.

 Best Practice: Write it out first, take some time, then revise before sending.

 Bad Habit 5: Hitting “Reply All”

-Okay this one… it’s just, like – Oh My GOSH….
-When will people stop replying all?
+Okay, this one… it’s just, like – Oh My GOSH….
+When will people stop Replying to everyone?

 When you’ve you been copied into an email exchange that’s not relevant to you it’s pretty frustrating.